North Dakota Layoffs — April 2020

 |---|---|---|---|---|

-The biggest impact was at Liberty Oilfield Svcs LLC at its Williston facility, reporting 204 affected workers.
-Calfrac Well Services Corp followed with 83 workers.
+The largest notice was filed by Liberty Oilfield Svcs at its Williston facility, reporting 204 affected workers.
+Calfrac Well Services followed with 83 workers.

 This analysis is based on official WARN Act filings reported by North Dakota.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Dakota WARN notices, browse layoffs by state, or download the full dataset.